msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 In the **Additional Info** section, you can:
 * See who created the Outbound Shipment (name of the user)
 * View and edit the Outbound Shipment color.
-To edit the color, tap on the colored circle and select a color from the pop-up
+To edit the color, tap on the coloured circle and select a color from the pop-up
 * Write or edit a comment

 #### Related Documents